TUNSA-Space-Robotics/tunsa-sr-3rd-kibo-rpc/README.md

 1. Set up the necessary development environment, including Java Development Kit (JDK) and Android Studio.
 2. Install OpenCV library and configure it with the Android Studio project.
-3. Ensure compatibility with the target platform and hardware devices.
+3. Build the project and export the APK

 ### Usage

+1. Upload the APK to the dedicated page on the Kibo-RPC competition website.
-1. Launch the application on the designated platform within the ISS environment.
+2. Launch the simulation environment of the ISS provided by JAXA.
-2. Monitor real-time feedback from the Astrobee's cameras and sensors.
+3. Monitor real-time feedback from the Astrobee's cameras and sensors.
-3. Execute navigation tasks and observe system performance in simulated and actual environments.
+4. Execute navigation tasks and observe system performance in simulated and actual environments.

 ## Contributing